AB7zz/DeThreads/README.md

 # DeThread

 ## use cases:
-DeThread Aims to Solve Issues Censorship issues in conversations in social media platforms and to make a full free and censorship free conversation thread.
+DeThread Aims to Solve Issues Censorship issues in conversations in social media platforms and to make a fully free and censorship-free conversation thread.

 Censorship-Free Conversation:
 Challenge: Centralized platforms often implement censorship, limiting free expression.